USING IRONSECUREDOC

 Console Output

 This finally prints in the console that the file actually has been processed successfully, then it waits for the user's input before it closes the Console window.
-This holds up a console window to show the completion message to the user before the application exists.
+This holds up a console window to show the completion message to the user before the application exits.

 PDF Output